 Exercise ideas for kids

 It used to be commonplace to find children running around and playing in the streets of their neighborhoods, naturally expending energy and getting exercise.
-In today’s world, that’s not always an option.
-If you’re not comfortable letting your children roam free, you still have options for boosting their activity level.
+In today’s world, that’s not always an option, but you still have options for boosting their activity level.

-- Sign up for a 5 or 10K “race” with your child.
+Sign up for a 5 or 10K walk/run with your child.
 Sometimes having a goal in mind can motivate even the most reluctant exercisers.
-Find a kid-friendly walk/run “race” in your area and tell your child you’ll be “training” for it together.
-Be sure to celebrate when you accomplish this feat.
+Find a kid-friendly walk/run event in your area and tell your child you’ll be “training” for it together.
+Be sure to celebrate when you accomplish this feat

-The more time your children spend watching TV, playing video games, or using the computer, the less time they’ll spend on active pastimes.
-Limits on television and computer time lead directly to your child spending more time being physically active.
+The less time your children spend watching TV, playing video games, or using computers or mobile devices, the more time they’ll spend on active pastimes.
 Remember how important it is for you to be a positive role model—yes, you may have to cut down on your own viewing habits—and have a good attitude about the change.

 Pick a different reward or punishment.
 Instead of rewarding your child with more time in front of the television or computer, promise something different, such as an outing or an activity of their choice.